ladjs/superagent/docs/index.md

     return 'string generated from obj';
 };

-//going forward, all requests with a Content-type of
+// going forward, all requests with a Content-type of
-//'application/xml' will be automatically serialized
+// 'application/xml' will be automatically serialized
 ```
 If you want to send the payload in a custom format, you can replace
 the built-in serialization with the `.serialize()` method on a per-request basis: